jonahgolden/Solar_potential_calculator/README.md

 A function that provides solar panel energy generation potential for any solar panel array, anywhere on earth.

 ### Solar Panel Energy Predictions
 The function solar_panel_calc.py is located in the src folder of this project.
-This function takes latitude, longitude, area of installed panels (m^2), and the efficiency of those panels as inputs.
+This function takes latitude, longitude, area of installed panels, and the efficiency of those panels as inputs.
 It returns the calculated energy generation potential over one year and saves a graph of the predicted average energy generation over one year.

 **How to run:** python solar_panel_calc.py Latitude Longitude Area Panel_Efficiency